galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 >    >
 >    > 1.
 How many reads have been processed?
 >    > 2.
 How many reads have been identified as rRNA given the log file?
 >    > 3.
 Which type of rRNA are identified?
+Which organisms are we then expected to identify?
 >    >
 >    > > ### {% icon solution %} Solution
 >    > > 1.
-9,610 reads are processed: 4,805 for forward and 4,805 for reverse (given the **Cutadapt** report)
+518,108 reads are processed: 259,054 for forward and 259,054 for reverse (given the **Cutadapt** report)
 >    > > 2.
+Out of the 518,108 reads, 136,622 (26%) have passed the e-value threshold and are identified as rRNA.
+The proportion of rRNA sequences is then quite high (around 40%), compared to metagenomics data where usually they represent < 1% of the sequences.
+Indeed there are only few copies of rRNA genes in genomes, but they are expressed a lot for the cells.
-3,969 have passed the e-value threshold and are identified as rRNA.
-But we saw that 1,947 are in the aligned read files and 3,969 / 2 = 1984.5 > 1,947.
-Some of the aligned reads are  forward (resp. reverse) reads but the corresponding reverse (resp. forward) reads are not aligned.
+>    > >    Some of the aligned reads are forward (resp. reverse) reads but the corresponding reverse (resp. forward) reads are not aligned.
 As we choose *"If one of the paired-end reads aligns and the other one does not"*: `Output both reads to rejected file (--paired_out)`, if one read in a pair does not align, both go to unaligned.
 >    > > 3.
-The rRNA reads are mostly 23S and 16S bacterial rRNA (highest percentages per database)
+The 20.18% rRNA reads are 23S bacterial rRNA, 2.62% 16S bacterial rRNA and 2.22% 18S eukaryotic rRNA.
+We then expect to identify mostly bacteria but also probably some archae (18S eukaryotic rRNA).
 >    > {: .solution }
 >    {: .question}
 >